Xi1229/csNote/daily task(2024.09.18).md

 daily task(2024.09.19)

 1. working
-   - electric fence: button style and switching function;
+   - electric fence: button style and switching function; half done
 2. self-study
+   - leetcode 2   done
+   - data structure and algorithm 2.9-3.3    done
+   - learning react: basic grammar(till installing)  not finished
+   - learning vue source code   not finshed
+   - second check today's study;  not start
+   - English: read and listen to a passage; done
+3. why not finished
+   - working thins seems more complicated than I thought.
+   - It seems that I need more time to study.
+     - doing things with a plan;
+     - squeeze at least an hour and half hours to learn(one for source code and half for check)
+     - go to bed at 10:00; sleep at 10:30; get up at 6:00; study English(reading, listening, having some tests)

+daily task(2024.09.20)

+1. working
+   - electric fence:switching function done;
+   - electric fence: draw rectangle and send data to backend
+2. self-study
    - leetcode 2
-   - data structure and algorithm 2.9-3.3
+   - data structure and algorithm 3.4-3.8
-   - learning react: basic grammar(till installing)
    - learning vue source code
    - second check today's study;
    - English: read and listen to a passage;
 3. why not finished